 Is Singapore expensive to visit when it comes to accommodation?
 That really depends on what you’re looking for from your accommodation and what area of Singapore you stay in!
 Hotels and hostels operate on the same price range you’ll find in Western Europe so you’ll have to make compromises to keep costs low.

-If budget is your priority, then book a bed in a hostel dormitory.
+If budget is your priority, then book a bed in a dormitory.
 For those who crave privacy and a little luxury, it’s hard to beat a hotel.
 Traveling in a group?
 Want to live like a local?
 An Airbnb is for you.
 Looking to live in Singapore for longer?
 You’ll probably have to get a long-term accommodation.

 Hostels and Homestays in Singapore